antoniotassone94/project_app_brew/README.md

 # ProjectAppBrew

+**Authors:** Antonio Tassone and Rafael Merlotto

+**Version:** 1.0.0

 This project manage an application to brewing home made.
 This application is composed by two parts: backend and frontend.
 Both these parts are independents.
+The application is responsive, it can adapt on all device for each width.

 How to use the application?
 Follow these steps:
 1) move inside the backend directory